gihanf/grocery-organiser/README.md

 [ ] Add logging to file
 [x] Product preferences should ideally be sourced from an external file.
 In tests, could use test property file [x] Separate the 'find preferred store' method into a different port, covered by a separate test?
-[ ] Perhaps the 'find preferred store' method only needs a product name not a whole product [x] Remove the hardcoding of preferred products in java [ ] Experiment and make a manual .enex file, send to email and see if it can be imported into notes
+[/] Perhaps the 'find preferred store' method only needs a product name not a whole product.
+Kept as product for future features
+[x] Remove the hardcoding of preferred products in java [ ] Flesh out all services for remaining stores, UDAYA, IGA [ ] Experiment and make a manual .enex file, send to email and see if it can be imported into notes